ccamel/awesome-ccamel/README.md

 - [packruler/rewrite-body](https://github.com/packruler/rewrite-body) - Traefik Plugin to allow regex replacement of HTTP GET response body
 - [palomachain/paloma](https://github.com/palomachain/paloma) - The fast blockchain messenger protocol
 - [patrickmn/go-cache](https://github.com/patrickmn/go-cache) - An in-memory key:value store/cache (similar to Memcached) library for Go, suitable for single-machine applications.
-- [pemistahl/lingua-go](https://github.com/pemistahl/lingua-go) - The most accurate natural language detection library for Go, suitable for long and short text alike
+- [pemistahl/lingua-go](https://github.com/pemistahl/lingua-go) - The most accurate natural language detection library for Go, suitable for short text and mixed-language text
 - [persistenceOne/persistenceCore](https://github.com/persistenceOne/persistenceCore) - Project implementing an application for the Persistence Core chain that all the other chains in the ecosystem connect to as a raised and open moderator for interoperability, shared security, and as a gateway to other ecosystems and chains.
 - [petrgazarov/salami](https://github.com/petrgazarov/salami) - Infrastructure as Natural Language
 - [phayes/freeport](https://github.com/phayes/freeport) - Get a free and open tcp port that is ready to use